ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 import line now represents hundreds to thousands to tens of thousands of debt.

 Part of this, less is more ideal is Golang.
-An overly simple, slightly verbose language (I was on my zig and odin arc so it fits).
+An overly simple, slightly verbose language (I was on my Zig and Odin arc so it fits).

 Not only is my Turso database-reading code already in Go, Go standard library comes with a simple HTTP webserver and HTML string templates which is awesome.

 The first two attempts took a combined four months of inconsistent effort.
 This one?
 One day.

+It took ONE DAY to do what took me months of wrangling complexity...

 Go works wonderfully on Nix with [Gomod2nix](https://www.tweag.io/blog/2021-03-04-gomod2nix/).
 I wrote some simple template strings based off of my old Ocaml templates.
 Little